jentery/dh150/index.md

 * Presentation: the work as its screen (size), resolution, compression, or fidelity, e.g.
 * Attention: the work as clicks, views, sales, or ratings, e.g.

-Measurements prompt considerations of *value*.
+"Measure" prompts considerations of *value*.

 ---